 We are dedicated to fostering musical excellence by providing a nurturing environment in which students of all ages and skill levels can study with our outstanding faculty.
-Hailing from around the world, our faculty members are trained professional musicians and educators who take a personal approach to teaching and a deep interest in each student’s progress.
+Hailing from around the world, our faculty members are trained professional musicians and educators who take a personalized approach to teaching and a deep interest in each student’s progress.
+Our purpose is to help all students reach their goals and individual potentials.
 See below for a complete list of areas of study, as well as more information about lessons and policies.

 Areas of Study

 All children can benefit from developmentally appropriate musical study.
 Many developmental factors are considered when recommending instruments for musical study.
 Below are general guidelines for developmental progress with the typical ages children reach these milestones.

 - Piano instruction can start when a child can reach the keys of an acoustic piano, has strength to press them to make consistent sound, and is able to focus for a half hour one-on-one lesson.
 Children can “see” the relationship between keys and written notes as well as hand position making it a good instrument for this age.
 Pianos can be rented to start.
 Acoustic pianos are recommended.
 Recommended age: 5+

 - Strings come in small sizes for younger children allowing them to be started at a young age once children have the focus for a half hour one-on-one lesson.
 Strings require finger precision & dexterity, and refinement for tuning.
 Instruments can be rented to start.
 Recommended age: 4+ (Suzuki violin, viola, and cello); 7+ (traditional violin, viola, and cello)